Solver rewards

 The payment is capped from above and below using the function that is chain-specific, and is determined by the following values:

-- Ethereum mainnet and Arbitrum: and ,
+- Ethereum mainnet, Arbitrum, and Base chain: and ,

 - Gnosis Chain: .